hailin-du/Path-to-Data-Science/Chapter 9 Notes.md

 ```
 >     2016 Tesla Model S
 >     This car has a 70-kWh battery.
-We add the new property, `self.battery_size` and set the default value to 70
+We add the new attribute, `self.battery_size` and set the default value to 70
-* The instance created under the `ElectricCar()` class will include that battery property, but other traditional cars won't include that
+* The instance created under the `ElectricCar()` class will include that battery attribute, but other traditional cars won't include that
 * We also added a method `describe_battery()`, to print the battery information.

-There is no limitation for creating special things, you can base on the need to add property or method
+There is no limitation for creating special things, you can base on the need to add attribute or method
-1. If a property or method also have in common with all other cars, then it should be added under `Car` class, not the `ElectricCar` class
+1. If a attribute or method also have in common with all other cars, then it should be added under `Car` class, not the `ElectricCar` class

 ## 9.3.4 Rewrite Father Class Method
 For the father class's method, if it doesn't match with the son class's behavior, then we can always **rewrite it**